Mithreindeir/ctf-writeups/pico-ctf2018/cake/ReadMe.md

 Ok so one way to overwrite the next pointer is by having a double free in your program.
 The double free exploit is much simpler than the fastbin.
 If we free a chunk twice, then it will be returned by malloc twice, or it will be returned once, but still be on the fastbin linked list.
-The only security check right now to get around this is making sure that the chunk we are freeing twice is not the HEAD of its fastbin list.
+The only security check right now is glibc checking if the free'd chunk is already HEAD of the freelist.
 To bypass this, we just have to free a different chunk of the same size between the 1st and 2nd free.

 Our plan of action is to get the shop global variable returned by malloc.
-To do this we can forge use shop->profit as the chunks->size which means that we need to set it the same as our other chunks.
-(0x10 of usable size + 0x10 header + in_use flag set means the size is 0x21).
-So if we set the profit to 0x21 (33) then double free a chunk, overwite its next ptr with &shop-0x8 then malloc will return &shop+0x8 or at the customers value.
-We then can control shop->customers and shop->counter\[0].
+To do this we can forge a chunk, using shop->profit as the chunks->size which means that we need to set it the same as our other chunks.
+That would be: 0x10 of usable size + 0x10 header + in_use flag set means the size is 0x21.
+So if we set the profit to 0x21 (33) then double free a chunk, overwite its next ptr with &shop-0x8, malloc will eventually return &shop+0x8 allowing us to write to shop->customers and shop->counter\[0].

 I started writing a python exploit to do this (I will show the full source at the end):
 ```python